thisdot/js-jeopardy/game/devjokes.md

 A34.
 Because he couldn’t get arrays.

 Q35.
-What do you do if you are bored with vanilla javascript?<br>
+What do you do if you are bored with vanilla JavaScript?<br>
 A35.
 Move on and say thank u next.js